CloudLabsAI-Azure/RTIAD-Workshop/English/labs/lab-03.md

     ![](../media/new-lab-01/image10.png)

-7. From your environment details page, copy and paste all the necessary connection settings into the appropriate fields.
+7. Please copy and paste all the required connection settings into the corresponding fields using the details provided below.

  - Event Hub namespace :
      ```